-Use a recognizable sender name or from address
+- Use a recognizable sender name and from address

-All of these actions have very positive metrics on your sender reputation.
+All of these actions have very positive metrics on your sender reputation and inbox placement.

-Generally anything that our Spam Check flags is a good idea to change
+- Generally anything that our Spam Check flags might be a good idea to change

 These don't typically have a big impact on deliverability.
 You should generally try to avoid them, but if your overall sending practices are good (good engaged lists) then you don't have to be too picky about your word choice—common sense is the best guide here.

 - Don't use link shorteners (eg, bitly)

 These are used heavily by spammers to mask their link destinations and are always listed on major blocklists.

 - Don't use a full HTTP link as the forward-facing text of a hyperlink